mysticcoders/www/_posts/2010-02-18-interview-with-andrew-over-at-loadstorm.markdown

 tags: []
 comments: true
 ---
 Scott Price over at <a href="http://loadstorm.com" target="_blank">LoadStorm</a> interviewed Andrew about his experiences in the software development arena.
-A lot of really great questions asked, and thoughtful answers on where we're at as an industry today, and what the road ahead might look like.\n
+A lot of really great questions asked, and thoughtful answers on where we're at as an industry today, and what the road ahead might look like.

-<a href="http://loadstorm.com/2010/interview-head-geek-andrew-lombardi">Check out the interview and enjoy!</a>\n
+<a href="http://loadstorm.com/2010/interview-head-geek-andrew-lombardi">Check out the interview and enjoy!</a>